Strensall Common Nature Reserve

 Opening times

-Conservation management here aims to maintain the open areas of heath.
-Grazing using Hebridean sheep has helped control birch seedlings.
-Bracken is controlled along with invasive coniferous species that are not native to heaths in this part of the UK.
-Ponds are cleared out from time to time, which maintains patches of open water.
+Grazing livestock help to control birch seedlings, and we remove bracken and invasive coniferous species that are not native to heaths in this part of the UK.
+We also clear out the ponds occasionally to maintain patches of open water.

 Seasonal highlights